mjbradvica/SimpleDomain/README.md

 ## FAQ

-### Do I need SimpleDomain if I'm not using Domain Driven Design?
+### Do I need ClearDomain if I'm not using Domain Driven Design?

 Domain Driven Design (DDD) is a buffet, you can pick and choose what you want to use.
-You can still use aspects of SimpleDomain even if your application is not a full DDD implementation.
+You can still use aspects of ClearDomain even if your application is not a full DDD implementation.

 ### What's the difference between an Entity and ValueObject?